nim-lang/nimble/readme.markdown

 ```
 nimblePath = "/some/custom/path/nimble/pkgs"
 ```
-to the `nim.cfg` located in any directory listed in the [documentation](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files) should resolve the problem.
+to the `nim.cfg` located in any directory listed in the [documentation](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files), this should resolve the problem.

 ### Versions